Martial Arts Competition

 Behind the desire to win is the egos insatiable appetite for recognition.
 In martial arts, the various associations are blinded by the glory of their students.
 Their studios are stuffed with medals and plastic trophies, like shrines built to honor great warriors.
 This is not their fault, they have never been taught any other way.

 Northstar Ju jitsu is a martial art that retains the tradition and also develops body, mind and spirit, the 3 cornerstones of development.
 The body is strengthened through physical exercise.
-The mind is empowered by gaining new levels of confidence and self-esteem and the spirit is energized by the willingness to overcome hardship and learn to face our fears.
+The mind is empowered by gaining new levels of confidence anger management and self-esteem and the spirit is energized by the willingness to overcome hardship and learn to face our fears.

 - The best style for self defence.
 Judo, Boxing or MMA? - September 24, 2018